List of Hollyoaks characters introduced in 2014: Nico Blake

 Nico Blake, played by Persephone Swales-Dawson, made her first appearance on 6 June 2014.
 The character and casting was announced on 20 May 2014.
 Daniel Kilkelly from Digital Spy reported that Nico arrives in Hollyoaks and meets Dodger Savage (Danny Mac).
 He takes pity on her and gives her food.
 A show spokesperson added "Is this girl just a passing tearaway teenager?
 Or could there perhaps be something more?"
 It was soon announced that Nico is the long-lost daughter of Sienna Blake (Anna Passey).
 But Patrick Blake (Jeremy Sheffield) intervenes to ruin Nico and Sienna's chances of becoming acquainted.
 His scams include paying Nico's adoptive mother Denise (Janet Bamford) to trick Sienna into believing someone else is her daughter.
 When Nico tells Sienna that she is her daughter she is dismissed as a liar.
 This prompts Nico to begin a revenge campaign.
 Nico was killed off on 1 November 2016 after a burning maze collapsed with her in it.
-However, in a shocking twist airing on 15 May 2018, Nico was revealed to have survived the fire, and the body identified was in fact someone elso who looked like Nico.
+However, in a twist airing on 15 May 2018, Nico was revealed to have survived the fire.

 Cameron Campbell

 Cameron Campbell, played by Cameron Moore, made his first appearance on 20 June 2014.
 The character and casting was announced on 23 April 2014.
 Cameron arrived in the village having recently been released from prison, and he has a dangerous past that has had implications for many characters.
 He was also introduced as a love interest for Leela Lomax (Kirsty-Leigh Porter) and the father of Peri Lomax (Ruby O'Donnell).
 In January 2017, it was revealed that Cameron would be leaving the show, with Moore's final scenes airing on 26 January 2017.

-Cameron was first mentioned by Leela saying she had found his prison and that she was going to talk to him.
+Cameron is first mentioned by Leela saying she had found his prison and that she was going to talk to him.
 It is then revealed that he was serving time for a crime he did not commit because Leela's mother Sam Lomax (Lizzie Roper) set him up.
 Sam then visited him in prison before Leela ordering him not to see her otherwise she'll make sure that he will do more time.
 Cameron reluctantly agrees but then gets his parole moved up.
 Later when Sam is getting off work Cameron is seen in the back of her car and forces her to drive away from the village and scares her as revenge for what she did to him.
 He then reveals that he's sticking around in the village.